 In our Centres, we have a range of headwear for purchase, which we update depending on the season and trends.
 Our headwear includes hats, scarves, long tie scarves and accessories.
 Our support team are here to help you understand tying and styling your headwear.

 We can talk you through the different options and get a feel for your style.
 Our team can guide you on the most suitable headwear depending on your lifestyle and activity level.
 We sometimes have pre-owned headwear that has been kindly gifted to Big C that you can take home free of charge.

 Hats, beanies and turbans

-Our team can show you how to tie scarfs and how to add them to headwear to introduce your own personal style, this also gives you a wider choice of how to style your headwear.
+Our team can show you how to tie scarves and how to add them to headwear to introduce your own personal style; this also gives you a wider choice of how to style your headwear.

 Sleep caps and wig liners